 However, having too many unhealthy microbes can lead to disease.

-Several well-known studies have shown that the gut microbiome differed completely between identical twins, one of whom was obese and one of whom was healthy.
-This demonstrated that differences in the microbiome were not genetic (22, 23).
+Several well-known studies have shown that the gut microbiome differed completely between identical twins, one of whom had obesity and one of whom did not.
+This demonstrated that differences in the microbiome were not genetic (

-Interestingly, in one study, when the microbiome from the obese twin was transferred to mice, they gained more weight those that had received the microbiome of the lean twin, despite both groups eating the same diet (22).
+Interestingly, in one study, when the microbiome from the twin with obesity was transferred to mice, they gained more weight those that had received the microbiome of the other twin, despite both groups eating the same diet (

 These studies show that microbiome dysbiosis may play a role in weight gain.